 The impact on business is not only the destruction of buildings and physical infrastructure but also the loss of communication channels and digital property.
 Business and customer data and are increasingly fundamental to business operations.

-The Federal Emergency Management Agency (FEMA) estimates that 40 – 60% of small businesses permanently shut down after a natural disaster.
+The Federal Emergency Management Agency (FEMA) estimates that 40 – 60% of small businesses permanently shut down (FEMA pdf) after a natural disaster.

 “Our research shows that loss of connectivity had a big impact on small business owners, which affected their ability to contact customers and keep their business open.” says Ray Sprague, senior vice president of the Small Commercial insurance segment for The Harford, “We have found that small businesses who take the steps to prepare and protect the business, such as establishing emergency communication systems and backing up critical data, tend to be the ones that prevail after weather emergencies.”

 MCD, a digital marketing company thought they were prepared for Hurricane Sandy by stashing backup drives in a bank vault blocks away.
 They didn’t anticipate that all of New York would be out of power and the bank would become inaccessible.

 Moving Out Of The Neighborhood And Into The Cloud